AnthonyRr/GettingAndCleaningData/codebook.md

   *  Transform the values of joinLabel according to the activity data frame.
   *  Combine the joinSubject, joinLabel and joinData by column to get a new cleaned 10299x68 data frame, cleanedData.
 Properly name the first two columns, "TestSubjectID" and "activityName".
 The "subject" column contains integers that range from 1 to 30 inclusive; the "activityName" column contains 6 kinds of activity names; the last 66 columns contain measurements that range from -1 to 1 exclusive.
   *  Write the cleanedData out to "OutputActivityDataSeet.txt and *.csv" file in current working directory.
+      (I found OutputActivityDataSeet.csv is easier to view then *.txt)

   str(outputDescActivity)
 'data.frame':  10299 obs. of  68 variables: